I-JMI/active-directory-home-lab/README.md

 ## 🧠 Lessons Learned & Troubleshooting
 ### The DNS Handshake
-The most significant challenge was a connection failure when joining the Windows 10 Client to the domain[cite: 1].
+The only small challenge was a connection failure when joining the Windows 10 Client to the domain[cite: 1].
 I diagnosed this as a DNS resolution issue.
 By manually configuring the Client's IPv4 settings to point to the Server's IP as the primary DNS, I established a successful "handshake" between the machines[cite: 1].

 ![Domain Join Error](domain-join-error.png)
 ![DNS Fix on Client](dns-fix-on-client.png)